tomas-fryza/vhdl-course/Labs/04-adder/README.md

 # Lab 4: Binary adder

 The purpose of this laboratory exercise is to design an adder.
 It is a type of digital circuit that performs the operation of additions of two numbers.
-XXXXXXXXXXXXXXXXXXXXX

 #### Contents